syl20bnr/spacemacs/contrib/ycmd/README.md

 set the `ycmd-server-command` variable to reflect the path to that installation.
 See the [emacs-ycmd][] readme for more instructions on this.

-### Company
+### Other Requirements

-This package also requires the `company-mode` layer in order to get actual completion rather than just flychecking and key bindings.
+This package requires the `auto-completion` layer in order to get actual completion.
+The `syntax-checking` layer is required for flycheck support.

 ## Configuration